angrykim/agusmakmun.github.io/_posts/2018-07-06-Basic graph analytics (4).md

 - A number of communities :  `85`
 - Modularity Point :  `0.911`

-Generally, in social graph analaysis, it is judged that the modularity is very well classified if it is **0.4 or more**.
+Generally, in social graph analaysis, it is judged that the modularity is very well classified if it is over **0.4**.

 On a graph with a large number of abnormal networks, a very high value such like this time **(0.911)** can be obtained.